birddevelper/WYNA/README.md

 # WYNA
-WYNA is a tiny bot asking your name and remembers your face and your name on next encounter.
+WYNA is a tiny bot asking your name and it remembers your face and your name in the next time it sees you.

-It uses Face-net model to extract features of faces, you need to download facenet keras model from [here](https://www.mediafire.com/file/2gtjcz6ig9jsjyn/facenet_keras.h5/file).
+It uses Face-net to extract features of faces, you need to download facenet keras model from [here](https://www.mediafire.com/file/2gtjcz6ig9jsjyn/facenet_keras.h5/file).

 It needs following packages to be installed :